olewehrmeyer/ultimatepubquiz/README.md

     },
     {
-      "questionHeader": "Small break, see you in 5'", //  mandatory "questionText": "Nothing stops you from getting creative with what a 'question' really is", // mandatory },
+      "questionHeader": "Small break, see you in 5'", //  mandatory "questionText": "Nothing stops you from getting creative with what a 'question' really is" // mandatory },
     {
       "questionHeader": "Round 2 - Question 1", // mandatory